Chris Fleming (comedian): Sketch comedy

 Fleming runs a YouTube channel under their full name; the channel has gained over 465,000 subscribers as of May 2025.
-In addition to Gayle, Fleming has a variety of other content that ranges from music videos to car rants.
+In addition to Gayle, Fleming has a variety of other content, from music videos to car rants.
 They also post videos on their Twitter and Instagram pages.

-Fleming's 2015 video "COMPANY IS COMING," starring their Gayle character, went viral, accruing over 13.9 million views as of May 2022.
-In 2018, Fleming has lampooned this viral video as a Faustian bargain with a demon named Davis, who says, "We made a deal; one viral video in 2015 for a lifetime of servitude!
+Fleming's 2015 video "COMPANY IS COMING," starring their Gayle character, went viral, accruing over 15.6 million views as of June 2026.
+In 2018, Fleming lampooned this viral video as a Faustian deal with a demon named Davis, who says, "We made a deal; one viral video in 2015 for a lifetime of servitude!
 You promised me your soul for your video COMPANY IS COMING going viral, and now sorority girls from the South like you for all the wrong reasons!"

 Fleming is known for their specific, unique character comedy.

 In 2020, they created "Sick Jan," a song and music video detailing their former H&R Block tax preparer who exhibited unusual behavior that intrigued Fleming.
-In 2022, New York magazine interviewed them based on Sick Jan's similarities to Deirdre, a character in 2022 film Everything Everywhere All At Once.
-Fleming stated,"Jan's not an archetype, Jan's such a specific woman. ...
-[The] story of Sick Jan, the character herself, is so dense — maybe it's just that all tax preparers have a vibe of anarchy and Southwestern style.
+In 2022, New York magazine asked them about Sick Jan's similarities to Deirdre, a character in the 2022 film Everything Everywhere All at Once.
+Fleming said:Jan's not an archetype, Jan's such a specific woman. ...
+[The] story of Sick Jan, the character herself, is so dense—maybe it's just that all tax preparers have a vibe of anarchy and Southwestern style.
 With Jan, obviously, it was one song, so I could focus only on the fact that she was chronically sick for three years and never addressed it.
-And also her desire to go to jail — her overwhelming desire.
+And also her desire to go to jail—her overwhelming desire.
 People talk about sexual tension in the video a lot, but it's just between Jan and the prison system. ...
-I remember putting her on speakerphone so my friends could hear her, because she would use this catchphrase while also coughing.In 2020, Fleming stated that "Sick Jan" and "DePiglio" are their personal favorite of their YouTube videos.
+I remember putting her on speakerphone so my friends could hear her, because she would use this catchphrase while also coughing.In 2020, Fleming said that "Sick Jan" and "DePiglio" were their personal favorites of their YouTube videos.

 In 2022, Fleming created a mockumentary-style interview with an eccentric male character who explains his invention of the word "umpteenth."

 Stand-up comedy

-In 2010, the 24-year-old Fleming moved to Los Angeles after signing with the talent agency who managed Dane Cook.
-Fleming has stated, "I was signed to a manager who seduced me to moving out to L.A., and as soon as I got there, she promptly became a chef."
+In 2010, Fleming moved to Los Angeles after signing with the talent agency that managed Dane Cook.
+Fleming has said, "I was signed to a manager who seduced me to moving out to L.A., and as soon as I got there, she promptly became a chef."

-In 2011, describing Fleming's brand of comedy, owner of the Comedy Studio, Rick Jenkins stated, "Chris isn't a funny comedian; he's an interesting person who sees the world in a funny way.
+In 2011, describing Fleming's brand of comedy, Comedy Studio owner Rick Jenkins said, "Chris isn't a funny comedian; he's an interesting person who sees the world in a funny way.
 Chris's world is this rubbery, cartoonish, absurd place filled with over-the-top, self-important characters.
 It's a really cool world he shows us."